 Conclusion

+Myopia cannot be biologically cured in the sense of reversing eye shape or eliminating all future risk.
+But myopia can be permanently corrected for clear distance vision using refractive surgery like LASIK or PRK.
 If you’re tired of managing glasses or contact lenses, it’s time to explore permanent solutions.
-Consult a eye surgeon to see if LASIK or PRK is right for you to cure myopia effectively and safely.
+Consult a eye surgeon to see if LASIK or PRK is right for you to cure myopia effectively and safely or book your free LASIK/PRK consultation today and take the first step toward permanently curing your myopia.

 Written and Checked by: